nikkileehn/nikkileehn.github.io/index.md

 ## About Me

-I am a Computer Science Ph.D. student at the University of California, Davis, advised by Prof. Cindy Rubio-González.
+I am a Computer Science Ph.D. student at the University of California, Davis, advised by Prof. <a href="https://web.cs.ucdavis.edu/~rubio/">Cindy Rubio-González</a>.
 Before UC Davis, I worked as a Software Engineer for over three years, specializing in enterprise system development, data migration, and server maintenance.

 <br/>